 Are your basic rights explicitly mentioned in the agreement?

-- use of shared facilities, such as washrooms and specific parking places;
+- use of shared facilities, such as washrooms and parking spaces

 What are the landlord's rights?